barrelorgandiscovery/aprintproject/README.md

 gradlew createjpackage
 ```

-building only the jars :
+building only the jars (speed up the update, instead of the full 1gb all extension bundle):
 ```
 gradlew createMacOsAndLinuxBundle
 ```

 #### Running the project from command line

 ```
 java -Xmx2g -server -Dmainfolder="C:\Users\use\Documents\.." -cp aprint.jar org.barrelorgandiscovery.gui.aprintng.APrintApplicationBootStrap
 ```

+see documentation for more information about the command line parameters

 #### for DEVS : Launch automatic tests and global test report